x-datascience-datacamp/2024-assignment-sklearn/README.md

   - Keep pushing to your branch until the continuous integration system is green.
   - When it is green notify the instructors on Slack that your done.

+# Your mission

+- You should implement a scikit-learn estimator for the `KNearestNeighbors` class.
+This corresponds to implementing the methods `fit`, `predict` and `score` of the class in `sklearn_questions.py`.
+- You should implement a scikit-learn cross-validator for the `MonthlySplit` class.
+This corresponds to implementing the methods `get_n_splits` and `split` of the class in `sklearn_questions.py`.

 ## Getting Help

 If you need help ask on the Slack of the training.